mieweb/docs/content/functions/encounters/smart-plan.md

 ## Forecasted Immunizations

 * Users can now click on the Smart Plan Forecasted Immunization list and see applicable order items in a pop up box.
 Users can then select the desired injection and add that order to the Due List.
-Additional information is found in [Vaccine Compliance](../injection-immunization-management/vaccine-compliance.md) guide.
+Additional information is found in the [Vaccine Compliance](https://docs.enterprisehealth.com/functions/injection-immunization-management/vaccine-compliance/) guide.

 ![](../smart-plan.assets/1905e89c644e19d85b03d3b3e75fc394.png)

 ## Current Meds Quick List

 * Shows a list of all current medications.
-* These medications also populate the [Presenting medications section](presenting-medications-encounter-section.md) of the encounter.
+* These medications also populate the [Presenting medications section](https://docs.enterprisehealth.com/functions/encounters/presenting-medications-encounter-section/) of the encounter.
 * Click the "+" icon next to the Other option to Prescribe a Medication.
 * The Prescribe Medication screen allows users to add prescriptions to Libraries.